unraveldata-org/snowflake-data-loader/README.md

 * `--target_login_method`: The login method for the target account.
 Possible options are password (default), oauth, sso, okta, or keypair.
 * `--source_private_link`: The private link for the source account e.g testaccount.us-east-1.privatelink.snowflakecomputing.com.
 * `--target_private_link`: The private link for the target account e.g testaccount.us-east-1.privatelink.snowflakecomputing.com.
+* `--create`: This flag will trigger creation of the new user, schema, table in the target accounts to be used for Unravel.
+* `--target_new_user`: The new username to be created in the target account.
+If this argument is not provided, the script will random generate a username.
+* `--target_new_user_pass`: The password for the new user in target account.
+If this argument is not provided, the script will random generate a password.
+* `--target_new_role`: The new role to be created in the target account.
+If this argument is not provided, the script will random generate a role name.
 * `--source_okta_url`: The okta url for the source account e.g https://testaccount.okta.com.
 * `--target_okta_url`: The okta url for the target account e.g https://testaccount.okta.com.
 * `--source_passcode`: Your source Snowflake account MFA password.